selimslab/selimslab.github.io/_posts/philosophy/2020-5-29-big-history.md

 at some point, all stars and even black holes will die

 heat death, end of universe

+in the grand scheme of things, our lives are a brief glimpse of light

+so petty are ideologies, nations, religions, money,  power, pleasure, pain..

+if you think of all time as a year, jan 1st is big bang, and every second would be 431 years

+humans appeared in the last minutes of the year, and our lives are just miliseconds

 life is brief, enjoy it